 January is a good time to complete university applications, most of which are available online.
-Middlebury students with at least a "B+" (3.3) average have a good chance of being admitted to many of the universities to which they apply [with the exceptions of Oxford, Cambridge, The London School of Economics and Political Science, University College London, King's College London, and the University of Durham, which require around a 3.5 average or above].
+Middlebury students with at least a B+/A- average have a good chance of being admitted to many of the universities to which they apply (with some exceptions such as Oxford, Cambridge, The London School of Economics and Political Science, University College London, King's College London, and the University of Durham, which require around a 3.5 average or above).
 Spaces for some majors can be more scarce than for majors in other disciplines.
 As admission at all U.K. and Irish universities can be competitive, it is recommended that students apply to several universities.